zorowangtt/phdthesis/source/10_chapter2_methods.md

 $$
 {#eq:eqc19}

-All of the heat currents and their auto-correlation function calculations were performed using our CURP program, version 1.3[@yamato2022] based on 50 trajectories of constant volume and energy (_NVE_) molecular dynamics simulations.
+All of the heat currents and their autocorrelation function calculations were performed using our CURP program, version 1.3[@yamato2022] based on 50 trajectories of constant volume and energy (_NVE_) molecular dynamics simulations.

 <!-- ## Proteins
 The proteins used in @sec:cha2 and @sec:cha3 was the villin headpiece subdomain (PDB code: HP36) and used in @sec:cha4 was the *Bj*FixL -->